hoxo-m/pforeach/README.md

-# An easy way to parallel processing in R
+# pforeach - An easy way to parallel processing in R
 Koji MAKIYAMA